Domain Generation Algorithms🔗

 Detector Testing🔗

-This detector does not have a supported testing method, though an Advanced Search will verify if alerts originated with this detector.
+This detector does not have a supported testing method, though an Advanced Search will verify if detections originated with this detector.

 Note